4 Effective Strategies to Writing Compelling Headlines

 Here are 4 effective strategies to write compelling headlines that people will stop and read:

 - Use a number in your headline.
 Notice how my title starts with “4 Effective Strategies”?
 People are drawn to numbers.
 Including a number in the headline creates manageable boundaries for your audience so they can get a glimpse of what’s coming next.
-Numbers are organized and scannable, breaking the information down into bite-sized chewable pieces instead of a wide-open buffet that doesn’t have a starting or ending point.
+Numbers are organized and scannable.
+They break the information down into bite-sized chewable pieces instead of a wide-open buffet that doesn’t have a starting or ending point.

 - Lure people in with descriptive adjectives: In my blog title I used “Effective” as one of the adjectives to stir up interest.
 I also used the word “Compelling” so my audience understands that those headlines need to make an impact.
 What if I took out the adjectives from my title and replaced it with, “4 Ways to Write Headlines”?
-Most likely, that article would have been abandoned, because the title didn’t build enough momentum to inspire any action.
+Most likely, my audience would have abandoned the article, because the title didn’t build enough momentum to inspire any action.

 - Relatable topics.
 People need to be interested in what you’re talking about.
 Choose topics that you know your clients are dealing with on a day-to-day basis.
 Don’t miss your target audience by being too lofty or too professional.
 Keep in mind that your target audience is the everyday person who’s gleaning information from your website.
 Use the same terminology your audience uses, and not professional guru talk that flies over their head.
 For example, which title sounds more interesting to you, “Responsive Web Design Techniques for Today’s Tech Savvy Culture”, or “5 Tips to Ensure Your Website Works on All Devices”?